 You can remove the sediment from the wine by standing the bottle upright for a day or two and then pouring it into another clean glass container.
 You should stop pouring the wine right before sediment flows into the neck of the bottle.
 Typically, sediment forms in older wines and this would be one of the reasons for decanting them.

 However, some young wines can be very tightly wound.
 Even though they are too young to have formed any sediment, they benefit from the aeration involved in pouring the wine into a decanter.
 The aeration will allow the wine’s bouquet to open up.
-I will even decant full-bodied white wines which may have no sediment at all simply because they look so gorgeously golden in a decanter.
+I will even decant full-bodied white wines simply because they look so gorgeously golden in a decanter.

 Tip: You do not need to decant wines for many hours.
-I’ll deliberately splash the wine around as much as possible into a decanter or pitcher and then allow it to oxygenate for about 30 minutes!
+I’ll deliberately splash the wine around slightly into a decanter and then allow it to oxygenate for about 30 minutes!